 This region is home to four main indigenous groups: the Kogi, Wiwa, Arhuaco, and Kankuamo.
 Their spiritual leaders are called Mamos.
 These groups believe the Sierra Nevada de Santa Marta is the heart of the world: what happens everywhere is reflected here and vice versa.
 When rivers run dry, ice caps melt, endemic species disappear, so do the rest of the world’s.
 The ecosystem here is changing rapidly, and the people of the Sierra Nevada are very concerned with the state of the natural world.

 We had a chance to speak to a mamo, learn more about the aluna, and participate in an ofrenda: a ritual to thank Mother Nature for all it provides and give back in intention and action.
 This forever changed me.

-Upon my return to the UK, I knew I had to expand my efforts to create a more sustainable world.
-I have had the opportunity to work long enough on environmental and sustainability issues to have sufficient information on the state of our planet and what we need to do to avoid a more catastrophic ecological and social decline.
+Upon my return to the UK I knew I had to expand my efforts to create a more sustainable world.
+I have worked long enough on environmental and sustainability issues to have sufficient information on the state of our planet and what we need to do to avoid catastrophic ecological and social decline.
 I needed to take more action in my personal life.

 I hadn’t actually planned the details of this new decision.
 The only certainty was that I would not be able to see my family over the holidays, which is always the hardest for me.
-As time unfolded, things became clearer.
+But as time unfolded, things became clearer.

-Once I figured out which conferences and events I could attend the following year by train or public transport, the rest became pretty simple.
-And I actually found some very interesting online events that I had not known about before.
-I continue to participate in those events even today.
+Once I figured out which conferences and events I could attend by train or public transport, the rest became pretty simple.
+I found some very interesting online events that I had not known about before, which I continue to participate in even today.

 My partner and I began to look into alternative forms of travel.
 We travelled to many parts of the UK in our solar-powered van.
 We had done this before, but now we travelled almost every weekend.
 This meant not only seeing parts of the country I probably would not have otherwise, but also gave us a new space and amazing experiences to grow as a couple.